-Canadian healthcare IT operations are at a crossroads.
-Hospital data centres struggle to maintain services on aging infrastructures while demand for telemedicine services to be delivered over the Internet increases.
+Canadian IT operations are at a crossroads.
+Many organizations struggle to maintain services on aging infrastructures while demand for services to be delivered over the Internet increases.
 Shrinking budgets add to the challenge as legacy computing equipment becomes more expensive to operate just to maintain the status quo.